Why you need a will

 If you die without a Will

-These rules, known as the “Distribution Rules of Intestacy,” reflect what the New York State Legislature deems is preferable in most situations.
-You must consult with your attorney to determine how these statutes might apply to a specific situation, but generally in New York if you are survived by:
+These rules, known as the “Distribution Rules of Intestacy,” reflect what the New York State Legislature decided would likely be preferable in most situations.
+For example, if you are survived by:

 - a spouse and descendants: your spouse takes the first $50,000 and one-half the balance of the property, and your descendants share the rest;